Vertex Nomination in Richly Attributed Networks: Simulations and Experiments

 Interestingly, here the right-hand panel suggests that adding the network topology improves performance compared to a scheme that only uses features.
-While not usually the case (we expect the graph to add significant signal to the features in general) this is not unsurprising in the present setting.
-Here, the network topology across the graphs differs dramatically (for example, $G_c$ has more than three times the edges of $G_e$), and it is notoriously difficult to discover the vertex correspondence across this pair of networks using only topology.
-Indeed, state-of-the-art network alignment algorithms only recover approximately $5\%$ of the correspondences correctly even using 50 a priori known seeded vertices \cite{patsolic2014seeded}.
-It is thus not immediate that there is sufficient signal in the networks to identify individual neurons across networks beyond their vertex type \cite{patsolic2014seeded}.
+Of course, in general we expect that network structure should add significant signal to the features, but this observation is surprising in the present setting.
+In the present data set, it is known that the network topology differs dramatically across the two different synapse types.
+For example, $G_c$ has more than three times the edges of $G_e$.
+As a result, it is notoriously difficult to discover the vertex correspondence across this pair of networks using only topology.
+Indeed, state-of-the-art network alignment algorithms only recover approximately $5\%$ of the correspondences correctly even using $50$ a priori known seeded vertices \cite{patsolic2014seeded}.
+It is thus not immediate that there is sufficient signal in the networks to identify individual neurons across networks beyond their vertex type.
 While the features add significant signal to the network, the graph also adds signal to the features.
-For small $k$, which are typically most important for most vertex nomination problems, $y_{GF}-y_{F}$ is positive on average, and for well-chosen seed sets (see the black lines in the figure), this difference can be dramatic.
+For small $k$, which are typically most important for most vertex nomination problems, $\rGF-\rF$ is positive on average, and for well-chosen seed sets (see the black lines in the figure), this difference can be dramatic.